 - Whisk together the dry ingredients in a large bowl.

 - Add the cubed shortening to the flour mixture, and then use a pastry cutter (or your fingertips) to cut down the shortening pieces to pea-sized.

-- Add the unsalted butter to the flour mixture, and continue to use a pastry cutter (or your fingertips) to cut down the butter, until you see a good variety of different-sized bits of shortening and butter throughout the mixture (largest pieces are pea-sized).
+- Add the unsalted butter to the flour mixture, and continue to use a pastry cutter (or your fingertips) to cut down the butter, until you see a good variety of sandy mix and different-sized bits of shortening and butter throughout the mixture (largest pieces are pea-sized).

-- Add ¼ cup of the ice water and mix the dough to start to bring it together.
+- Add 4 tbsp of the ice water and mix the dough to start to bring it together.
 If it doesn’t come together, add more ice water, 1 tbsp at a time, until the dough starts to come together.
 Using your fingertips, bring the dough together into a ball.

 - Cut the dough in half (about 320 g per half) and press each half into a 4-inch disk.
-Wrap in plastic wrap and refrigerate for 30 minutes before use.
+Wrap in plastic wrap and refrigerate for at least 30 minutes.